qteatime/kate/docs/source/user/manual/gaming/cartridges.rst

 Your library
 ------------

 Cartridges that you install are available in your game library.
-The `Start`_ screen lists your library games by recency.
+The Start screen lists your library games by recency.
 Here, recency is defined by either when you last played a cartridge, or when you last installed it.

-Sorting your library by when you last played requires that you enable the `Play Habits`_ feature, which records this information locally.
+Sorting your library by when you last played requires that you enable the :doc:`Play Habits <play-habits>` feature, which records this information locally.
 You can enable or disable the play habits tracking from the ``Settings``.

 You can play cartridges from your library by clicking them, tapping them,